keelancook/missionscenter/_posts/2022-01-12-gmw-welcome.md

 ---
 ![GMW Banner](../public/gmw-schedule.png)

-Global Missions Week gives Southeastern a chance to celebrate that which he hold at the very center of our purpose, equipping students to fulfill the Great Commission.
+Global Missions Week gives Southeastern a chance to celebrate that which we hold at the very center of our purpose, equipping students to fulfill the Great Commission.
 For one week every year, we raise up the task of missions as a focus point for students, faculty, and staff.

 Over the next week, the Center for Great Commission Studies has many different events planned for students to learn and experience the work of missionaries.
 This year, Sub-Saharan Africa is our primary focus, as a team of missionaries joins us from the field.
-Students will hear from missionaries in their classrooms, have many opportunities to engage them with questions and conversations, and get a few free meals along the way.
+Students will hear from missionaries in their classrooms, have many opportunities to engage them with questions and conversation, and get a few free meals along the way.

-You can find out about all the events this year on this site.
+Find out about all the events this year on this site.
 Check out the schedule below to learn more.

 ## Schedule of Events